cloudpotions/DocuMerge-for-LLMs/README.md

 ## 📥 Installation and Usage

-1. Clone this repository or download the script.
+1. Clone this repository or download the python script (DocuMerge-for-LLMs.py)
 2. Save it in the same directory as the repository you want to analyze.
-3. Run the script using Python:
+3. Run the script by opening the python script in the same folder as the Github Repo or on command line using Python:
    ```bash
    python documerge_for_llms.py